 Note that in both patient cohorts, even though the PPV and NPV are very different, the LRs do not change because the LRs are determined only by test sensitivity and specificity.

 Clearly, a test result does not provide a definitive diagnosis but only estimates the probability of a disease being present or absent, and this post-test probability (likelihood of disease given a specific test result) varies greatly based on the pre-test probability of disease as well as the test’s sensitivity and specificity (and thus its LR).

 Pre-test probability is not a precise measurement; it is based on clinical judgment of how strongly the symptoms and signs suggest the disease is present, what factors in the patient’s history support the diagnosis, and how common the disease is in a representative population.
 Many clinical scoring systems are designed to estimate pre-test probability; adding points for various clinical features facilitates the calculation of a score.
 These examples illustrate the importance of accurate pre-test prevalence estimation because the prevalence of disease in the considered population dramatically influences the test's utility.
-Validated, published prevalance-estimating tools should be used when they are available.
-For example, there are criteria for predicting pre-test probability of pulmonary embolism (see Pulmonary Embolism (PE) : Clinical probability).
+Validated, published prevalence-estimating tools should be used when they are available.
+For example, there are criteria for predicting pre-test probability of pulmonary embolism Clinical probability Pulmonary embolism (PE) is the occlusion of pulmonary arteries by thrombi that originate elsewhere, typically in the large veins of the legs or pelvis.
+Risk factors for pulmonary embolism are... read more .
 Higher calculated scores yield higher estimated probabilities.

 The process of using the pre-test probability of disease and the test characteristics to calculate the post-test probability is referred to as Bayes theorem or Bayesian revision.
 For routine clinical use, Bayesian methodology typically takes several forms: